18 Top World Heritage Sites

 16. Leshan Giant Buddha, China

 Carved out of a red sandstone cliff wall, the Leshan Giant Buddha stands 71 meters and is the tallest stone Buddha in the world.
-Created in the 8th century, the statue looks out over the confluence of the Minjiang, Dadu, and Qingyi Rivers, and was built with the hope that it would bestow calm waters for the boats that plowed this waterway.
+Started by a single monk in AD 713 and completed 90 years later by his followers in AD 803, the statue looks out over the confluence of the Minjiang, Dadu, and Qingyi Rivers.
+It was built with the hope that it would bestow calm waters for the boats that ply this waterway.

 17. Easter Island

 Easter Island is a Chilean island in the south Pacific Ocean, famous for the giant statues known as Moais, which dot the landscape.
 Created by the Rapa Nui people, who are thought to have inhabited the island from the 12th century onward, hundreds of Moais are spread around the island.